peteroupc/peteroupc.github.io/bernoulli.md

 This can be done by modifying the algorithm as follows:

-- Generate a uniform(0, 1) random number _u_ at the start of the algorithm.
+- Generate a uniform(0, 1) random variate _u_ at the start of the algorithm.
 - Instead of flipping the input coin, flip a coin that does the following: "Flip the input coin, then [**sample from the number _u_**](#Algorithms).
 Return 1 if both the call and the flip return 1, and return 0 otherwise."

 I have found that it's possible to simulate the following integral, namely&mdash;